ICC Cricket World Cup 2007

 Woolmer died suddenly Sunday, the day after Pakistan slumped out of contention on an upset loss to Ireland.
 That followed an opening loss to West Indies.
 Woolmer, a former England Test batsman and South Africa coach, had been coaching Pakistan since 2004.
 Inzamam announced after Woolmer's death that he will quit as captain and retire from one-day cricket after the World Cup.

-Pakistan Team (from): Inzamam-ul-Haq (captain), Azhar Mahmood, Danish Kaneria, Imran Nazir, Kamran Akmal, Mohammad Hafeez, Mohammad Sami, Mohammad Yousuf, Rana Naved-ul-Hasan, Rao Iftikhar, Shahid Afridi, Shoaib Malik, Umar Gul, Yasir Arafat, Younis Khan.
+That leaves him one more match, against Zimbabwe on Wednesday.
+Zimbabwe is playing for a place in the Super 8s.
+Pakistan is playing for pride, and in memory of Woolmer.
+Pakistan Team (from): Inzamam-ul-Haq (Captain), Azhar Mahmood, Danish Kaneria, Imran Nazir, Kamran Akmal, Mohammad Hafeez, Mohammad Sami, Mohammad Yousuf, Rana Naved-ul-Hasan, Rao Iftikhar, Shahid Afridi, Shoaib Malik, Umar Gul, Yasir Arafat, Younis Khan.

-Zimbabwe Team (from): P Utseya (captain), G Brent, J Chibhabha, E Chigumbura, K Dabengwa, T Duffin, A Ireland, F Kasteni, S Matsikenyeri, C Mpofu, T Mupariwa, E Rainsford, V Sibanda, B Taylor, S Williams.
+Zimbabwe Team (from): P Utseya (Captain), G Brent, J Chibhabha, E Chigumbura, K Dabengwa, T Duffin, A Ireland, F Kasteni, S Matsikenyeri, C Mpofu, T Mupariwa, E Rainsford, V Sibanda, B Taylor, S Williams.

 Zimbabwe vs Pakistan Scoreboard - ICC Cricket World Cup 2007